KodaBagoda/Unattributed/README.md

 currently learning about Javascript Secure Coding<br/>

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With a strong foundation in computer science, I am now seeking a Security Operations Center (SOC) Analyst role to transition my skills towards a rewarding career in cybersecurity.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]